inveniam-viam/mcgill-santropol-roulant-2024/README.md

 ## Features

 The main deliverable here is a dashboard that summarizes important, business-critical metrics related to the Meals on Wheels Program at Santropol Roulant.
-For a preview of what this would look like, please check the folder titled Sample Dashboards within the PDF Documents folder here.
+For a preview of what this would look like, please check the folder titled [Sample Dashboard Prototypes](https://github.com/inveniam-viam/mcgill-santropol-roulant-2024/tree/main/PDF%20Documents/Sample%20Dashboard%20Prototypes) within the [PDF Documents](https://github.com/inveniam-viam/mcgill-santropol-roulant-2024/tree/main/PDF%20Documents) folder here.

 ## Data Sources

 The two major sources of data used in this project are:

-*  **Airtable:** This data is queried via the PyAirtable API.*
+*  **Airtable:** This data is queried via the PyAirtable API.
-*  **Sous-Chef:** This data is replicated by the Roulant's fork of the fully-open source Sous-Chef MoW management software.*
+*  **Sous-Chef:** This data is replicated by the Roulant's fork of the fully-open source Sous-Chef MoW management software.

 ## Costs Involved